azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 5. Select **Create**.

 6. After the Function Bot has been created, navigate to it within Resource Manager.
+This make take a few minutes.

 7. Select **Application Settings** from the left-hand menu.